Skip Navigation

 Can the donation of land meet part of the match requirement?

-Yes, it can but at least 10% of the match must be cash.
+Yes, but at least 10% of the total match amount must be cash.

 Show All FAQs